-The Company's cash and cash equivalents (excluding cash on hand), other receivables and debt instrument at FVOCI are grouped under stage 1 assessment as at December 31, 2021 and 2020.
+The Company's cash and cash equivalents (excluding cash on hand) and other receivables are grouped under stage 1 assessment as at December 31, 2022 and 2021.
 These are financial assets that are considered current and up to 30 days past due, and based on change in rating, delinquencies and payment history, do not demonstrate significant increase in credit risk.
 All of the Company's financial assets are considered high grade since these are from counterparties who are not expected to default in settling their obligations.